SebKerz/HRR-robot-control/README.md

 - ``hrr_controllers`` contains the controller modalities to be used for the HR-Recycler cobot robot.
 - ``hrr_msgs`` contains the custom messages used for the cobot

-The documentation and explanations are gathered / found separately here:
+The documentation is currently internal only:
 `<https://hr_recycler.pages.gitlab.lrz.de/>`_.

 ## Installation